Stainless steel plummer block housings

 The housings cannot be ordered as separate products.

-Stainless steel plummer block housings have a plugged threaded hole to accommodate a relubrication feature, when relubrication is required.
-They are available with three different designs:
+Stainless steel plummer block housings have no relubrication feature and are available in two different designs:

 → cast oblong bolt holes

-To protect the bearing arrangement at the end of a shaft, and to avoid the possibility of an accident caused by an exposed shaft end, stainless steel ball bearing plummer block units are able to accommodate ECW series end covers (fig. 3
+To protect the bearing arrangement at the end of a shaft, and to avoid the possibility of an accident caused by an exposed shaft end, stainless steel ball bearing plummer block units are able to accommodate ECW series end covers (fig. 3).
+End covers are accessories and must be ordered separately.
+The designations together with the distance A5 that the end cover protrudes from the housing (fig. 4) are listed in the product tables:

 The complete assortment of end covers for ball bearing units is listed in the product table.